implico/frontend-starter/README.md

 #### Fonts

 ##### Enabling font-face
-Put the [webfont generated](http://www.fontsquirrel.com/tools/webfont-generator) files in the fonts folder (by default `fonts`) and use the line commented out in the `core/config`:
+Put the [webfont generated](http://www.fontsquirrel.com/tools/webfont-generator) files in the fonts folder (by default `fonts`) and use the commented out line in the `core/config`:

 ```sass
 @include font-face('font-name', font-files('font.woff', 'font.ttf'), 'font.eot', normal);
 ```

-Or when you don't want to use the Compass mixin (e.g. because of imposed font dir), you can use more flexible mixin `font-face-custom`.
+Or when you don't want to use the Compass mixin (e.g. because of imposed font dir), you can use more flexible mixin `font-face-custom` (located in `core/mixins/fonts`).

 ##### Px to rem converter
 Use the following function, passing as a second parameter one of mobile, tablet or desktop breakpoint:
 ```sass
 font-size: font-rem(13px, mobile);
 ```
-New unit is calculated using $font-size-* variables defined in core/config.
+New unit is calculated using `$font-size-*` variables defined in core/config.

 ##### Responsive size (vw)